SeleniumHQ/www.seleniumhq.org/src/main/rst/03_selenium_ide.rst

 .. image:: images/chapt3_img15_Table_Format.png
    :class: align-center

-The Source tab displays the test case in the native format in which the file will be stored.
+The other tab - Source displays the test case in the native format in which the file will be stored.
 By default, this is HTML although it can be changed to a programming language such as Java or C#, or a scripting language like Python.
 See the Options menu for details.
 The Source view also allows one to edit